olvap80/InstantRTOS/README.md

 ## General utility headers

 - [InstantDelegate.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) - Fast deterministic delegates for invoking callbacks, suitable for real time operation (no heap allocation at all).
-The approach used by [InstantDelegate.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) is absolutely platform independetnt, only standard C++ is required, this implements fast delegate system for functions, functors and member function pointers, more lightweight then std::function, suitable for embedded platforms.
+The approach used by [InstantDelegate.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) is absolutely platform independent, only standard C++ is required, this implements fast delegate system for functions, functors and member function pointers, more lightweight then std::function, suitable for embedded platforms.

 - [InstantCoroutine.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) - Simple minimalistic coroutines, suitable for all various platforms (like Arduino!) for the case when native C++ coroutines are too heavyweight (or when co_yield and stuff does not work)).
 Works starting from C++11 (so this can be considered as a nice coroutine implementation for Arduino, as Arduino uses C++11 by default)).
 NOTE: Coroutine behaves as functor and is perfectly compatible with [InstantDelegate.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) (one can resume coroutines using [delegates](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h), also [InstantScheduler.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantScheduler.h) can be used to schedule coroutines)